 This is called Multi-part MIME (Multipurpose Internet Mail Extensions).

 Don’t let the technical jargon scare you.
-All it means is your email may contain a plain text (text/plain) version and an HTML (text/html) version of your content.
+All it means is your email may contain two versions: a plain text (text/plain) version and/or an HTML (text/html) version of your content.

 Note we said “versions” and not “copies”.
 This is because the text/plain and the text/html content can be different.